Dr0nhp/Terminplaner/README.md

 Saves the EventArray as storage.json on the machine where the server runs.
 Just a fallback if the bot gets killed.

 ### nächster
 Respondes with the next occuring event.
-Shows the whole Event Object.
-It's ugly.

 ### alle
-Respondes the eventArray.
-It's even uglier.
+Respondes with all created events.

 ### auto
 Is for autosave every 60 minutes.
 The saveinterval is changeable at const saveTime.
 Time has to be in ms. so 60 minutes are 3600000 ms.